 Not Getting Rescued

+Phones may become damaged, and batteries may die.
 Don't make the common mistake of relying solely on technology as a means to call for help.

 Being Unable to Walk Out

 Most overnight survival scenarios don't begin as grand adventures; they most often begin as day hikes that go wrong somehow (e.g., weather changes or injury prevent you from getting out before dark).